Global Communities of Practice & Learning Communities

-I have explored the possibilities with Antacara Frontiers as I met in person in Paris the founder last year, and have continued conversations over time.
+I have explored the possibilities with Antacara Frontiers as I met in Paris, the founder, last year and have continued conversations over time.
 I was recently invited to join the 21st Century Explorers: a learning community guided by Jillian Reilly from Antacara Frontiers and enabled by Connectle.
 As shared by Jillian on the overview of our global learning community:

 “Gathering 21st Century Explorers from across the globe.